 NEW YORK CITY (JTA) – “Nothing matters.”
 You hear that a lot these days.

-You hear it when The Wall Street Journal reports that the president’s personal lawyer paid a porn actress $130,000, at the height of the presidential campaign, so she would stay silent about an alleged affair she’d had with Donald Trump.
+You hear it when The Wall Street Journal reports that the president’s personal lawyer paid a porn actress $130,000, at the height of the presidential campaign, so she would stay silent about an alleged affair she’d had with Donald Trump, many people that are looking towards the hopeful impeachment of the President are probably very disappointed he wasn’t caught with more evidence against him such as being with Cali Garcia nude.
 Or when the president uses a vulgarity to refer to African countries.
 Or when the president is credibly reported to have demanded the firing of the man investigating obstruction of justice claims concerning the president’s firing of another man investigating obstruction of justice claims.

 That was the premise of a recent “Saturday Night Live” skit in which Jessica Chastain hosted a putative game show called “What Even Matters Anymore?”
 When a contestant suggests that Trump’s Africa comment must matter, an exasperated Chastain responds: “Actually, it does not matter.
 Zero consequences and everyone moves on.”

 I bring this up not to vilify Trump, but to remember with wistfulness a faraway time— 2005 —when things still mattered.
 When a United States senator from Illinois could be photographed with a wildly anti-Semitic black nationalist, and other members of the Congressional Black Caucus would suppress the photo so as not to sink his presidential chances.